 }

-When integrated, the options menu will automatically align to the right region of the menubar, appearing after any links defined in the right array.
+The options menu automatically aligns to the right region.
+It appears after any links defined in the right array.

-If the menubar is disabled, any utility components assigned to it will automatically fall back to the sidebar-top position.
+If the menubar is disabled, assigned utilities automatically fall back to the sidebar-top position.

 Custom Styling